• Art Magazine

 Perfectionism can lead to feeling like your creativity has dried up.
 You may have difficulty letting go of something until it's perfect.
 The problem is that perfection is an unattainable goal.

-The more time you spend to perfect your work, the less progress you make.
+The more time you spend perfecting your work, the less progress you make.

 Fear of Failure / Fear of Failure

-These feelings can block the creative process and cause new ideas to not be pursued.
-The fear of failure often prevents risks from taking risks and developing one's own creativity.
+These feelings can block the creative process and lead to new ideas not being pursued.
+Fear of failure often prevents taking risks and unfolding one's creativity.

 Other Reasons